Who created it

 Based on what she learned from her testers, Cynthia redesigned the game graphics, the gameplay, the connection and question cards, and the reward/scoring/feedback system.
 She then tested the game some more (and some other people did too), and finally Cynthia felt ready to start selling the game.
 Then in 2017 she did all of this over again, with a second major revision.

 As of this writing, the game is available for sale at thegamecrafter.com.
 Cynthia thinks she could still tweak some of the game's elements a bit, but large changes have stopped seeming like they need to happen.
 If you play the game and have some feedback you think would help, please Contact Cynthia.
 She is eager to hear how the game works for you.

 For the detail-oriented

-If you're one of those people who likes to read the nitty-gritty details of things like this, you can read two longish blog posts that describe the game:
+If you're one of those people who likes to read the nitty-gritty details of things like this, you can read three longish blog posts that describe the game:

-- as it was first conceived: "Welcome to Narratopia," Febuary 2015
+- The first edition, as it was first conceived: "Welcome to Narratopia," Febuary 2015

 Cynthia would like to thank these people for helping (directly or indirectly) with Narratopia.

 - The people who made the Group Works Deck, a deck of cards people use to work together better